 Walnut oil is made from walnuts that are pressed until all oils have been extracted from the nuts.
 It's a golden brown oil with a sweet, nutty flavor that becomes slightly astringent when heated too much because walnut oil is an ingredient with a low smoke point.
-It's really not meant to be cooked with over high heat.
+It's really not a cooking oil that you want to use over high heat.

 There are many ways to make walnut oil.
 The cheaper version involves macerating walnuts into a neutral and inexpensive oil base such as canola oil.
 This isn't necessarily true walnut oil, but instead an infused version.
 The expensive variation comes directly from the nuts, which are dried and then cold-pressed or expeller-pressed, and then heated.

 Although walnut oil is delicious to use on food, its uses go beyond that.
 It's also been used to finish wooden bowls and utensils as a food-safe varnish to keep the pieces in good condition and prevent cracking.

 Walnut Oil vs. Olive Oil

-Everyone knows olive oil as the healthy, herbal cooking oil used to roast vegetables, make sauces, pan fry a delicate fish, or to dress a salad.
+Everyone knows olive oil as the cooking oil used to roast vegetables, make sauces, pan fry a delicate fish, or to dress a salad.
 Walnut oil can't be used in all of those ways, but it is especially good in situations where you don't have to heat it to a high temperature.

-Like olive oil, walnut oil can impart a bit of the place it comes from, whether that France or Calfiornia, two places that are known for growing walnuts, for example.
+Like olive oil, walnut oil can impart a bit of the place it comes from, whether that France or California, two places that are known for growing walnuts, for example.
 It's more expensive than olive oil, which is another reason it's not seen in as many dishes.
 Overall, olive oil proves more versatile, but walnut oil offers a unique flavor and adds a subtle nuttiness when it's used.

 The best walnut oil out there is the unrefined, cold-pressed version, which is more expensive but features 100 percent walnuts.
 This type retains most of the oil's nutrients and offers a delicate flavor best for cool and room temperature applications.